Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/send-smtp-email.md

 ## Description
 <div class="divider"></div>

-Use the Send Email Node to send an email via an SMTP Connection to a recipient.
+Use the Send Email Node to send an email via an SMTP connection to a recipient.

 ## Settings